Jeff Bleich: Legal career

-In 2009, President Barack Obama appointed Bleich as Special Counsel to the President in the White House.
+In 2009, President Barack Obama appointed Bleich as special counsel to the president in the White House.
 Among his tasks was to address confirmation and personnel issues and to advise on other sensitive matters.
 He moderated a discussion on human rights in the new administration at the 2009 American Bar Association's Section of International Law Spring Meeting in April 2009.

-Bleich returned to legal practice in 2014.
+Bleich returned to private practice in 2014.
 Following the end of his diplomatic service, Bleich rejoined the partnership at the San Francisco office of Munger, Tolles & Olson.
 In 2016, Bleich joined Dentons LLP.
 Bleich's practice focused on cybersecurity, trade, and international disputes, as well as on-pro bono work., He was selected in 2014, 2015, and 2016 as one of the leading 500 Lawyers in the U.S. Serving pro bono, he obtained posthumous admission to the California Bar for a Chinese national, Hong Yen Chang, in a petition addressing the unlawful exclusion of Chinese in the 1890s, leading the Court to "right this historic wrong."
 Bleich also successfully represented a victim of domestic violence in an action against her abuser in a second unanimous decision by the California Supreme Court.
 In 2016, he was profiled by LawDragon as one of the "rock stars" of law.

 Bleich was appointed Special Master for the United States District Court in a multi-district litigation dispute involving international price fixing, and also has served as a neutral in high-stakes technology disputes, including mediating a $650 million settlement the In re Facebooks Biometrics case.

-Bleich joined Cruise LLC, the autonomous vehicle company backed by GM, Honda, Softbank, Microsoft, Walmart, and T. Rowe Price as Chief Legal Officer in 2020.
+Bleich joined Cruise LLC, the autonomous vehicle company backed by GM, Honda, Softbank, Microsoft, Walmart, and T. Rowe Price as Chief Legal Officer in 2020. in 2025, Bleich joined AI Frontier Lab, Anthropic, as General Counsel.

 Higher education and academic positions

 Bleich served on the board of trustees of California State University, from 2004 to 2009.
 He served as vice chair from 2006 to 2008 and as chair from 2008 to 2009.

-From 2014-2020, Bleich served as a member of the Fulbright Foreign Scholarship Board and as the Board Chair from 2016-2019.
+From 2014 to 2020, Bleich served as a member of the Fulbright Foreign Scholarship Board and as the board chair from 2016 to 2019.

 Bleich served on the Board of Stanford's Center for the Advanced Study of Behavioral Sciences.
+He also joined CASBS as a Visiting Scholar from 2024 to 2025, where he published Substack writings on Yascha Mounk and Frances Fukuyama's "Persuasion" Stack.

 He was elected to the board of his alma mater Amherst College in 2017.

 Bleich served as an adjunct professor at the University of Sydney's United States Studies Centre.

 In 2018, Flinders University in Adelaide, South Australia, named Bleich a professorial fellow to its College of Business, Government and Law.